Getting started with agentless backups

 Network |

-Communication between the virtual environment and the Datto appliance requires the following ports: On both the Host and the Datto Appliance:
+Communication between the virtual environment and the Datto appliance requires the following ports open for inbound and outbound traffic: On both the Host and the Datto Appliance:

 On the Datto Appliance: